-Elmhurst Community Unit School District 205 receives funding from the federal government through Title I, Improving the Academic Achievement of the Disadvantaged, of the Elementary and Secondary Education Act.
+Elmhurst Community Unit School District 205 receives funding from the federal government through Title I, the Academic Achievement of Improving Disadvantaged, of the Elementary and Secondary Education Act.
 The purpose of this funding is to supplement instructional services and activities in order to improve the educational opportunities of educationally disadvantaged or deprived children.
-The Title I program ensures that all students have a fair, equal, and significant opportunity to obtain a high quality education and reach, at minimum, proficiency on challenging State academic standards State achievement and academic assessments.
+The Title I program ensures that all students have a fair, equal, and significant opportunity to obtain a high quality education and reach, at minimum, proficiency on challenging State academic standards and achievement State academic assessments.